 Rice Bran Oil is an Industrialized Oil

 Rice bran oil is not an oil that is easily made by hand, which is probably why it is not found in traditional diets.
-Modern manufacturing of rice bran oil involves a high degree of factory refining similar to other polyunsaturated fats like grapeseed oil.
+Modern manufacturing of rice bran oil involves a high degree of factory refining similar to other fats high in polyunsaturates like grapeseed oil and rapeseed (canola) oil.
 Here is a brief summary of the steps involved (3):